TheMorc/LS09-things/README.md

 It includes:
 * decompilation script for unluac and unpack script for quickbms
+* python script for uploading mods to archive.org
 * python server source code for LS2009Chat
 * lua source code for LS2009Chat
 * original + unpacked dataS and decompiled scripts from Traktor Zetor Simulátor